MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/submission-testing.md

 By default, Power BI loads the latest published version of the visual from AppSource, even if you import the visual from a local file.

-When testing or updating a visual that is already published, make sure you're using the correct version of the visual **without changing the GUID**.
+When testing or updating a visual that's already published, make sure you're using the correct version of the visual **without changing the GUID**.
 To override the AppSource version with a local file version, enable Developer mode in either Power BI Desktop or Power BI service.

 >[!IMPORTANT]
->When testing or debugging a new version of a visual that is available in AppSource, **do not change the GUID of the visual**.
+>When testing or debugging a new version of a visual that's available in AppSource, **do not change the GUID of the visual**.
 Use Developer mode instead.

 ### Enable Developer mode in Power BI Desktop